 Of course, ride times fluctuate throughout the day, so some of those times were longer, some were shorter when we jumped in the Reserve n Ride virtual line, and I don’t remember the exact times on some of the rides, but for the most part, anything 30 minutes and under had about a minute return time, while Emmett’s Flying Adventure had 12, Unikitty’s was 4 and Ninjago was 2-3.
 The total time I spent waiting was less than 25 minutes and the majority of that time was just walking from the previous attraction to the next one.

-In a perfect world, my kid would have been more cooperative and we could have done even more rides, there’s a corner of the park with 4 or 5 more rides we didn’t do, but as it was, we got about 15 rides in total, plus took in some other attractions.
+In a perfect world, we could have done even more rides, there’s a corner of the park with 4 or 5 more rides we didn’t do, but as it was, we got about 15 rides in total, plus took in some other attractions.
 I would say, for me, the Reserve n Ride was a huge success.
 Was it necessary for my wife and kid?
 Probably not, but we always enjoy skipping lines and getting straight to the ride.

 If I were to recommend or do it again, I’d say go with a cheaper version and try to hit Emmett’s Flying Adventure right when the LEGO Movie land opens without using the R n R pass (save for later), followed by Unikitty’s Disco Drop using R n R while waiting to ride Emmett’s.
 You have to be a hotel guest to even line up for entering the LEGO Movie land first, so totally worth it if you’ve done the other rides in that part of the park.